SohailSayed/inventory_management_rust/README.md

 - Clean database for persistence - data is wiped every run, preventing persistance, however this allows consistent runs during testing and development;
 - Duplication between functions - there's some duplication between functions, however readibility and practical use are prioritized over performance here;

+## Use of AI tools
+AI tools have been used extensively for learning and debugging during development, but sparingly to write actual code;